 - 7 Do I need to get Colorado Affordable Care Act?

-- 8 How much is Affordable Care Act Penalty in Colorado?
+- 8 How much is the Affordable Care Act Penalty in Colorado?

 - 9 How much are Colorado ACA Subsidies?
 What are the requirements?